raspibolt/raspibolt/guide/lightning/lightning-client.md

   $ lncli listchannels
   ```

 * **Make a Lightning payment**.
-These work with invoices, so everytime you buy something or want to send money, you need to get an invoice first.
-Or you can pay directly another node.
+TBy default, these work with invoices, so when you buy something or want to send money, you need to get an invoice first.
+However, you can also pay without requesting an invoice as long the receiving node supports the keysend or amp feature!
-LND not support LNURL so you can pay an invoice using a mobile wallet that support LNURL

-  To try, why not send me a single satoshi to view my Twitter profile?
+  To try, why not send me a single satoshi!
+You simply need to input my node pukey [`Stadicus node`](https://amboss.space/node/02acd93e3352fd59066ca3f23e8865de1926301e8be03c6a52f0f7e43533fe9888){:target="_blank"}, the amount in satoshis and add the –keysend flag.

-  * Click on this Tippin.me link: <https://tippin.me/@Stadicus3000>
-  * Click on "Copy request" to copy the invoice data
-  * Pay me 1 satoshi (~ $0.0001) 🤑

-    ```sh
-    * lncli payinvoice lnurl..........
-    ```
-  Or you can do it using lncli , [`Stadicus node`](https://amboss.space/node/02acd93e3352fd59066ca3f23e8865de1926301e8be03c6a52f0f7e43533fe9888){:target="_blank"}

     ```sh
     * lncli sendpayment --dest 02acd93e3352fd59066ca3f23e8865de1926301e8be03c6a52f0f7e43533fe9888 --amt 1 --keysend